Published Feb 19, 2020, Updated Sep 16, 2021

 - Heat coconut oil in a large sauté pan.
 Once hot add tofu cubes in a single layer and stir-fry until golden.
 This shouldn’t take very long.
 Once golden place tofu cubes onto a plate and set aside.

 - Carefully add the contents of the blender into the same sauté pan you used for the tofu.
 Just be very careful with this part as the paste may splatter.
 Cook, stirring constantly until the paste turns a light brown color (about 5-6 minutes).

 - Add the garam masala, coriander, turmeric, salt, pepper and tomatoes.
 Stir and cook for a few minutes longer.
 Add in vegetable broth and peas, mix well and bring mixture to a boil.

 - Cover, lower heat and simmer gently for 10 minutes.
 Lift cover and add the tofu cubes.
 Simmer ten minutes or until tofu and peas are heated through.
-Top with a little cilantro and serve with brown, basmati or jasmine rice.
+Top with a little cilantro and serve with brown, basmati, jasmine or cauliflower rice.

 Nutrition information is automatically calculated, so should only be used as an approximation.